riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ## Game Logic

 - for each view controller we will define what logic happens in that screen; this is called encapsulation which ensures your code is easy to debug and maintain
+- we will have three view controllers

+### View Controllers

+1. InitialViewController
+2. GameLogicViewController
+3. GameOverViewController

 - initial view controller serves as a start menu and launches the game view controller
-- the game view controller is responsible for managing the buttons, player turns, and checking if a player has won yet, and launching the game over view controller, passing the game result
+- the game logic view controller is responsible for managing the buttons, player turns, and checking if a player has won yet, and launching the game over view controller, passing the game result
 - the game over view controller is responsible for showing the game result, and giving an option to restart the game or go back to the initial view

+### Initial View Controller

+- this view controller will just contain a button to start a new game
+  - segue
+- along with an image and our app title
+  - to make it look more aesthetically pleasing

+### GameLogicViewController

+- here we will define the actual game logic
+- much like we did in our first workshop, [1.
+Getting Started with Swift](https://github.com/riconaranjo/iOS-Curriculum/blob/master/Workshop%201/Workshop%201.md)
+- we will have a reference to each button
+- we will have an common action that is triggered by every button
+- this action checks who's turn it is, changes the button image, and then checks if that was a winning move
+- if the game is over, then we will transistion to the end game screen

+### GameOverViewController

+- this is a simple screen that shows who won the game, and a running tally of games won by which player
+- it will have two buttons to segue to either the initial screen or game screen to start a new game

 # References